-This plot’s highly amusing in how painting both Pete and Jill as increasingly obsessed with victory, and also addresses the sitcom trope hanging over their relationship: the will they/won’t they question.
+This plot’s highly amusing in how painting both Pete and Jill as increasingly obsessed with victory, and also addresses the sitcom trope hanging over their relationship of the will they/won’t they question.
 Obviously any sitcom is going to have this question asked of it before too long, and Enlisted gets out in front by presenting evidence this wouldn’t be the best relationship.
 It’s almost an inverse Cheers: Sam and Diane didn’t work because they were too different, and these two likely wouldn’t work because they’re entirely too similar, and more uncomfortable than embarrassed at the suggestion that they’re flirting.
 Keeping with Enlisted’s focus on military life, Cody also reminds them it’s highly unprofessional for the two of them to fraternize in this manner.
 This, more than anything else, may be what keeps a kibosh on their relationship.
 Pete and Jill are career soldiers, and neither’s likely to jeopardize their careers over a crush.

 Given how Pete ends their contest—not with a kiss but by drawing a “2” on Jill’s forehead when she finally falls asleep and gives him his victory—it seems he’s not heading for a dramatic personality shift anymore than Randy is.
 Enlisted’s pilot set a high mark for the rest of the series, and “Randy Get Your Gun” is a great indication that the show knows exactly what strengths it has and how to use them going forward.
 And if it has to cry through a few Pixar films to get there, more power to it.